umccr/infrastructure/README.md

 ### stacks
 Each stack has it's own Terraform state and usually corresponds to a logical unit, like a service or piece of infrastructure like StackStorm.

+#### bastion
+Provisions users, groups and assume policies to work with our other AWS accounts.

+Note: the terraform state backend can be configured to use a custom AWS profile for access:
+`terraform init -backend-config="profile=bastion"`
+As this terraform stack requires access to our bastion account `terraform` commands do not rely on the default AWS credentials, but will ask for a profile name.
+This may change if/when a ops-admin role has been created in the bastion account.

 #### stackstorm
 Provisions the infrastructure needed to run the StackStorm automation service.
 This includes customisations and configurations for UMCCR.

-#### users
+#### packer
-Provisions an automation user 'travis' that can be used to build our custom AMIs with packer.
+Provisions resources used to build our custom AMIs with packer.